 Split is a city which is difficult not to fall in love with.
-I visited Croatia in April 2017, and made the following pictures that you will see in this essay.
+I visited Croatia in April 2017, and made the following photographs that you will see in this photo essay.

 The city derives its name from a locally found shrub called the spiny broom – after which the Greek Asplalathos and Spalathos were named.
 Over the centuries, as the City was ruled by different empires, the name changed pronunciations, until finally in the 19th the Serbo-Croatian name ‘Spljet’ stayed as the city became a part of the Kingdom of Yugoslavia after the World War I.